aws-powertools/powertools-lambda-python/CONTRIBUTING.md

 5. Send us a pull request with a [conventional semantic title](https://github.com/awslabs/aws-lambda-powertools-python/pull/67), and answering any default questions in the pull request interface.
 6. Pay attention to any automated CI failures reported in the pull request, and stay involved in the conversation.

+Optionally you can use [Gitpod](https://gitpod.io/) to have a pre-configured dev environment.
+If you choose to use Gitpod, there is no need to install anything on your machine, as the environment will be pre-configured with all necessary dependencies.

 GitHub provides additional document on [forking a repository](https://help.github.com/articles/fork-a-repo/) and [creating a pull request](https://help.github.com/articles/creating-a-pull-request/).